dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 ### Platforms

-The code where memory safety really matters is in platforms, which I'm defining as anything that manages _capabilities_---the permissions and access for another program or process to perform operations on some resource.
+The code where memory safety matters most is in platforms, which I'm defining as anything that manages _capabilities_---the permissions and access for another program or process to perform operations on some resource.
 A platform could be any program that runs other untrusted code, manages an untrusted network, or communicates with untrusted hardware.
 Some examples include operating systems,